-DOE has published a Federal Register notice of a public meeting and intent to establish a working group to negotiate proposed energy efficiency standards regarding dedicated-purpose pool pumps.
-80 FR 1483 (August 25, 2015).
+DOE has published a Federal Register notice of a public meeting and intent to establish the dedicated purpose pool pumps working group to negotiate a notice of proposed rulemaking (NOPR) for energy conservation standards.
+80 FR 51483 (August 25, 2015).
 For more information please see the rulemaking webpage.

 Draft PEI Calculator for Pumps as Measured by DOE's Proposed Test Procedure (80 FR 22939 (April 24, 2015).